WestPeakResearch/WestPeakWebsite/src/content/Team/Adam-Parolin/index.md

 ---
 type: "team"
 name: "Adam Parolin"
-degree: "Bachelor of Commerce - General | Year 3"
+degree: "Bachelor of Commerce - Finance | Year 4"
-position: "Senior Analyst"
+position: "Director"
-management: "False"
+management: "True"
 research: ["TAP_Adam_Parolin.pdf", "HSE_NR_M&A_Adam_Parolin.pdf", "NR_Primer_2022.pdf"]
 headshot: adam1.jpg

 ---

-Adam is a third-year commerce student specializing in finance with a concentration in sustainability and social impact.
-He recently completed a summer internship at Moneris in enterprise risk management and will be entering the capital markets next summer.
+Adam is a fourth-year commerce student specializing in Finance with a concentration in Sustainability and Social Impact.
+This summer, Adam is completing an internship with Scotiabank’s Energy Investment Banking team in Calgary.

-Outside of finance, Adam can be found playing numerous sports.
-In the past, he has competed at a provincial level in alpine ski racing, rugby 7’s, and rugby 15’s.
+Outside of school and work, Adam enjoys watching rugby, grabbing a drink with friends, and skiing at the various hills around British Columbia.